timrichardson/Prime-Ubuntu-18.04/README.md

 ```
 sudo prime-select intel|nvidia|query
 ```
+Note: the modified script is installed into /usr/local/bin.
+By default, scripts in this path will be found before the official script in /usr/bin

 Don't use the graphical switcher of the nvidia-control panel.
-It uses the standard debian way, which will rebuild your kernel image: it does this to remove the nvidia drivers with extreme prejudice when you swap to intel mode, which will stop this fast-switch method from working.
+It uses the standard debian way, which will rebuild your kernel image: it does this to remove the nvidia drivers with extreme prejudice when you swap to intel mode, which will stop this fast-switch method from working, because it assumes the nvidia drivers are present.

-If you remove the nvidia modules using Ubuntu's standard (slow) method, you will need to use the standard method to put them back (by using the nvidia control panel to swap back to nvidia).
+If you remove the nvidia modules using Ubuntu's standard (slow) method, you will need to use the standard method to put them back (by using the nvidia control panel to swap back to nvidia or from a shell).
 If you want to use the standard prime-select script, it is untouched at /usr/bin/prime-select

-The modified version at /usr/local/bin has priority in the path so if you need to use the standard script, be explicit about the path.
+The modified version at /usr/local/bin has priority in the path.
+To use the standard script, be explicit about the path.

-## Experimental: get the nvidia control panel to use the modified prime-select code
+## Optional: get the nvidia control panel to use the modified prime-select code

 Ubuntu has added a section to the nvidia control panel which lets you change profiles; it's referred to above.
 These modifications run /usr/bin/prime-select.

-You can replace this path with the modified version of prime-select once you're happy that it's working.
+So you can make the gui tool use the modified version of prime-select once you're happy that it's working.

 ```
 sudo mv /usr/bin/prime-select /usr/bin/prime-select_orig